Anymake/DeepFashion2/README.md

     style number greater than 0 and they are from images with the same pair id.
     * bounding box: [x1,x2,y1,y2].
     * landmarks: [x1,y1,v1,...,xn,yn,vn], where v represents the visibility: v=2 visible; v=1 occlusion; v=0 not labeled.
     * segmentation: [[x1,y1,...xn,yn],[ ]], where [x1,y1,xn,yn] represents a polygon and a single clothing item may need more than one polygon.
   * item 2\
   ...<br>
   * item n

-In validation set, we provide query image names in (query.txt) and gallery image names in (gallery.txt).
-In Commercial-Consumer Clothes Retrieval benchmark, during evaluation, each query clothing item with style number greater than 0 has ground truth corresponding gallery clothing item.
+In validation set, we provide query image names in (list_query.txt) and gallery image names in (list_gallery.txt).
+In Commercial-Consumer Clothes Retrieval benchmark, during evaluation, each query clothing item with style number greater than 0 has corresponding ground truth gallery clothing item.

 # Dataset Statistics